Who should I talk to?

 MindMate has lots of information about support options for young people in Leeds

 Your GP can also help you decide whether to speak to a trained professional such as a counsellor or therapist.

 Someone close to you

-You can use our Find Your MindMates tool to help work out who’s best to talk to.
+You may well have people in your life already who support you or could support you if you are able to talk to them.
+Use our Find Your MindMates tool to help work out who’s best to talk to.